Randell Adjei, Founder of R.I.S.E. Edutainment and Ontario’s First Poet Laureate

 Photo courtesy of Randell Adjei.

-The Poet Laureate of Ontario title was created in memory of the iconic poet and The Tragically Hip front man, Gord Downie.
-Poet laureates raise public awareness of poetry and spoken word, and act as spokespersons for literature and the arts, in general.
-When it came to selecting the first ever Poet Laureate of Ontario last spring, the choice was clear: Randell Adjei.
+The Poet Laureate of Ontario title was created in memory of the iconic poet and The Tragically Hip frontman, Gord Downie.
+Poet laureates raise public awareness of poetry and spoken word and act as spokespersons for literature and the arts in general.
+When it came to selecting the first ever Poet Laureate of Ontario, the choice was clear: Randell Adjei, who was appointed by the Legislative Assembly of Ontario last spring.

 What are some of the ways your life has changed since becoming Ontario’s first poet laureate?

+Life has always been busy.
 I’m somebody who likes to work and get things done.
 I like knowing that my gifts and talents can help people.
-With the poet laureate title, my parents — who felt I was too smart and that my talents could be used elsewhere — got to see the vision that I saw.
-Part of me feels very humbled by the opportunity, but if I’m being real with myself — knowing who I am and the vision I’ve always had — humbly, I’m not surprised.
+Since I started, it’s gotten busier.
+With the poet laureate title, my parents — who felt I was too smart, and my talents could be used elsewhere — got to see the vision that I saw.
+Part of me feels very humbled by the opportunity, but if I’m being real with myself and knowing who I am and the vision I’ve always had, humbly, I’m not surprised.

 Where do you seek inspiration?
 Is there a poetic process for you?

 In terms of process, I really focus on the words.
 They have a lot of meaning and value.
 I’m very cognizant of how I can use words to convey a feeling, to strike something.
-It can be something that’s timeless, but some poems… they’re temporary.
-I like most of my poems to be timeless and hold value to someone 20 years from now.
+It can be something that’s timeless, but some poems they’re temporary.
+I like most of my poems to be timeless, to be something that still holds value to someone 20 years from now.

-This year marks a decade of R.I.S.E Edutainment.
+This year marks 10 years of R.I.S.E Edutainment.
 What goes through your mind when you think about its journey?

 It’s surreal thinking about the journey that it’s taken — the doubts, the challenges, the hardships.
 But also, there’s a friend I know who met someone through R.I.S.E., got engaged, and they now have three children.
 I think about my friends who’ve grown and found their voice who are now known internationally.
-R.I.S.E. has been a launchpad for artists, businesses, opportunities, and friendships.
+R.I.S.E. has been a launchpad for a lot of artists, businesses, opportunities, and then there’s friendships.

-We’ve given almost a million dollars to artists over the past 10 years.
-It’s really exciting to know that we’ve been a vessel to be able to pay people when, otherwise, our parents and society say you can’t make money from your art.
+We realized that we’ve given almost a million dollars to artists over the past 10 years.
+It’s really exciting to know that we’ve been a vessel to be able to pay people when otherwise our parents and society say you can’t make money from your art.

 When you reflect on your awards and accomplishments, what are you most proud of?

 There’s an eight-year-old version of me that used to walk around thinking about speaking to thousands of people.
-What I’m most proud of is that that eight-year-old boy experienced that vision come to life.
-I’m proud that I followed my vision, even when people I love and care about told me that this wasn’t a good idea.
-But I’m glad that they did because if you tell me I can’t do something, I will prove you wrong.
+What I’m most proud of is that that eight-year-old boy got to see that vision come to life.
+I’m proud that I followed and stuck to my vision even when people I love and care about told me that this wasn’t a good idea.
+But I’m glad that they did because I’m just one of those people that if you tell me I can’t do something, I’ll prove you wrong.

-It’s selfish to say, but I do a lot for other people, and I’m starting to recognize that it’s okay to take credit.
+It’s selfish to say, but I do a lot for other people, and I’m just starting to recognize that it’s okay to take credit.
 I never asked for the awards.
-If I never got the awards, I‘d still do it.
+If I never got the awards, I ‘d still do it.
 The reward for me is knowing that people have met because I tried and risked something.

 Marcus Medford | Contributing Writer